Microsoft Teams passes 115 million daily active users

 Microsoft has been moving quickly to capitalize on the new remote work normal.
 At its Build 2020 developers conference in May, the company gave business developers new tools to build Teams apps.
 And its Inspire 2020 partners conference in July, Microsoft launched Dataflex, a relational database that lets business developers create, deploy, and manage Power Platform apps and chatbots without leaving Teams.
 More recently, at its Ignite 2020 IT Pros conference in September, the company talked about mental health and promised features like virtual commutes and Headspace meditation.

 On the call, Nadella highlighted how quickly features are being added to Teams.
-“We are accelerating our innovation for both first-line as well as knowledge workers, with over 100 new capabilities in the last six months,” he said.
-“Including breakout rooms, meeting recaps, shift scheduling, and large scale digital events, up to 20,000 participants.
-To help people transcend both time and distance, employee health and wellbeing is a top concern for every CEO.
+“We are accelerating our innovation for both first-line as well as knowledge workers, with over 100 new capabilities in the last six months, including breakout rooms, meeting recaps, shift scheduling, and large scale digital events, up to 20,000 participants, to help people transcend both time and distance.
+Employee health and wellbeing is a top concern for every CEO.
 We are innovating with new experiences to help people prioritize wellbeing in the flow of work.
 New insights in Teams provides personalized recommended actions, making it easier for employees to create healthy work habits and for leaders to build high performing teams.”

 Microsoft was already adding features to Teams at a heavy clip, but the user growth in 2020 seems to shifted development into an even higher gear.
 Many have observed that Microsoft has gone from chasing Slack to paving the way with new capabilities.
 (In July, Slack filed an EU antitrust complaint against Microsoft for bundling Teams with Office.)